Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 10 Best museums in Cusco

-When you are in the Inca city of Cusco, visiting museums is a must.
-We encourage you to read this list with the 10 best ones so you can choose the ones you like the most.
+When you are in the Inca city of Cuzco, visiting its museums is a must.
+We encourage you to read this list with the 10 best ones so you can choose the ones you like most.

 10 Best museums in Cusco

-The capital of the Inca Empire, Cusco, has a lot to offer, even though the empire fell more than five hundred years ago.
-In the center of the Peruvian Andes, Cusco stands as a city that has combined the indigenous and specifically Inca past, with the Spanish and finally the Peruvian, so in the city there are many things to see and do that tourists love.
+The capital of the Inca Empire, Cuzco, has much to offer, even though the empire fell more than five hundred years ago.
+In the center of the Peruvian Andes, Cuzco stands as a city that has combined the indigenous and specifically Inca past with the Spanish and finally the Peruvian, so there are many things to see and do in the city that tourists love.

-Because in Cusco there is such a remarkable source of cultural syncretism, museums have flourished.
+Because there is such a remarkable source of cultural syncretism in Cuzco, museums have flourished.
 In the city there are many religious, archaeological, regional and even coca museums.
-Many of them are included in the best tours of Cusco.
-Do you dare to visit some of these wonderful museums?
+Would you like to visit some of these wonderful museums?

 1. Museum of Religious Art